alexyuly/ViewScript-Runtime/README.md

 By convention, the first line is written in title case, capitalizing the first letter of each word.
 In fact though, Compendium code is case-insensitive.

-Each component spec file contains declarations which
+Each component spec file contains declarations which determine its behavior.

 #### 🔻 **Parameters**